alexandrglm/AnimePigmentsPreservationProject/engine/References/Tsujita-ColourMemories_articles/ENG/article_023_eng.md

 Not just being taught hand-by-hand, but accumulating many experiences like this is absolutely necessary when young.
 I think it was fortunate that for me it was *Saint Seiya*.

 The popular *Saint Seiya* led to theatrical release.
-Production of the second theatrical work ***Saint Seiya: The Heated Battle of the Gods*** was decided.
+Production of the second theatrical work **"*Saint Seiya: The Heated Battle of the Gods*"** was decided.
 Unfortunately I couldn't participate in the first theatrical version, but this time I could participate properly.
 And Director: **Yamauchi Shigeyasu**.

 Here comes Yamauchi-san!